beezzzi/beezzzi/README.md

 - ♟ Planned Projects: Teacher Training Institute User Login Portal: HTML,CSS, Javascript, +; Portfolio Website: HTML,CSS, JS, Web Development & Developer Tools; More to be announced!
 - 👯 At the moment, I'm not seeking to collaborate on a project yet, but I will be over the next few months.

-Goal: 🏅 Become a Full Stack Web Devleloper
+Goal: 🏅 Become a Full Stack Engineer